glitch-txs/w3-docs/docs/w3-react/init.md

 initW3({
   //...
-  chains:[mainnet],
+  defaultChain: mainnet,
   //...
 })
 ```
-If only one chain is set in the initW3 or if a chain is pass down to the `connectW3` function then W3 will request the user to switch to that chain first before connecting, if the user doesn't have the chain added then W3 with request to add it (this will only happen if the chain passed is EIP-3085 compliant).
+When adding a default chain or if a chain is passed down to the `connectW3` function then W3 will request the user to switch to that chain first before connecting, if the user doesn't have the chain added then W3 with request to add it (this will only happen if the chain passed is EIP-3085 compliant).

 ### EIP6963